rajupenmatcha/rajupenmatcha.github.io/feature.md

-# 3. Feature engineering and Feature selection
+# 3. Feature engineering and selection

 * **Key topics or concepts:** Let us engineer some new features and drop any unnecessary features
 * **Estimated time:** 5 minutes

-Here is a 6 minutes video of this step:

-<iframe src="https://broadcast.amazon.com/embed/140005" width="682" height="384" style="border:0" allowfullscreen></iframe>

 Feature "phone" can be dropped and Area Code needs to be non-numeric